blaix/prettynice/cli/README.md

 # Prettynice CLI

-Command line interface for Pretty Nice framework.
+Command line interface for [Pretty Nice](https://github.com/blaix/prettynice), a fullstack web framework for [Gren](https://gren-lang.org/).
-Currently only responsible for the build step, but may expand to things like generators, starting the server, or more.

-`bin/index.js` is a node app, built from the gren files in `src/`

-Build from the root of this repo with `just build-cli`
+Build from the root of this repo with: `just build-cli`

-Will be published as an npm package.
-See `package.json`.